Who We Are

 Class of Hope and Change is a space for ideas, music, culture, community, and good vibes.
 Our foundation is built on the conversations we have with everyday young people, who have shared their dreams, struggles, ideas, and stories in a beautiful movement of love, trust, and truth.

-Using conversation, we dig for the gems of wisdom that lie beneath the surface of what we typically see and share on social media.
-We follow in the tradition of Studs Terkel, The Combat Jack Show, James Lipton, Humans of New York, Studs Terkel, Brian Lamb, Tavis Smiley, and StoryCorps.
-Our interviews are not about gratuitous shock or drama.
-We try to get out of the way, so that the words and ideas of our guests can shine.
+We follow in the traditions of Studs Terkel, The Combat Jack Show, James Lipton, Humans of New York, Brian Lamb, Tavis Smiley, and StoryCorps.
+Our conversations are not about gratuitous shock or drama.
+We get out of the way, so that the words and ideas of our guests can shine.

 WHO AM I?